mercadoni/instastore/README.md

 ### Deployment

-The API is deployed using heroku [link](https://tranquil-atoll-58683.herokuapp.com/)
+The API is deployed using heroku [link](https://tranquil-atoll-58683.herokuapp.com/) and  continuos integration CircleCI.

 To deploy locally with env params set(api keys, etc..):